What Is facial recognition system?

-Facial recognition technology has been in development for decades, but advances in the last few years have made these solutions commonplace in our daily lives.
+Facial recognition systems have been in development for decades, but advances in the last few years have made these solutions commonplace in our daily lives.
 Facial recognition tools are now available in smartphones and financial institutions are beginning to adopt facial comparison for digital identity verification as part of digital account opening.

 Here we will provide a high-level overview of the technology, its benefits, drawbacks, and where it might be utilized in the future.